DKapteyn/Coffee-website/README.md

-# Coffee Marketing App
+# Coffee Marketing Site

-this app was made using react and Sass
+This 3 page marketing website was created using Sass and React.